AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

  * For [!DNL Adobe Photoshop], [!DNL Adobe Illustrator], and [!DNL Adobe InDesign]: [Adobe Asset Link CEP](https://exchange.adobe.com/creativecloud.details.106875.adobe-asset-link-cep.html)
  * For [!DNL Adobe XD]: [Adobe Asset Link](https://exchange.adobe.com/creativecloud/plugindetails.html/app/cc/61d229b9)

-**Installation with a Creative Cloud package** is done by Creative Cloud administrator in Admin Console, by including the Asset Link plugin when building a deployment package, that can later be deployed to users computers.
+**Installation with a Creative Cloud package** is done by Creative Cloud administrator in Admin Console, by including the Asset Link plugin when building a deployment package, that can later be deployed to user machines.
 In the managed Choose Plugins screen, search for **Adobe Asset Link** in the **Featured business plugins** section.
 For more information, see [packaging apps via the Admin Console](https://helpx.adobe.com/enterprise/using/package-apps-admin-console.html).

 ## Use Adobe Asset Link {#use-asset-link}